 The dating pool in its current situation is a pretty murky one – filled with dating apps, drunk guys hitting on girls in bars, and Cardi B shouting about WAPing everyone (or whatever she’s on about).
 With that being said, the concept of an expert hand-selecting your perfect match – which might have been considered a definite ‘no’ 10 years ago – is suddenly looking quite appealing.

-Enter Channel 4’s wild dating show, Married At First Sight, which is currently on the hunt for applicants that are willing to put their future happiness in the hands of their matchmaking experts.
+Advertising on the Channel 4 website, Married At First Sight is currently on the hunt for applicants that are willing to put their future happiness in the hands of their matchmaking experts for a new series.

 Posting a casting call in their ‘Take Part’ section of the site, the ad reads: “We’re looking for brave singles for potential future series of Married at First Sight UK.

 “In this unique relationship series about married life, a panel of matchmaking experts will be there to help you find the one.”

 Said experts include a spiritualist, a relationship coach and a sociologist, using “scientific matchmaking methods to determine each couple, who will not have met or had contact with each other until the wedding day”.